AkiraJkr/Metal-Gear-Solid-Peace-Walker-HD-Textures/README.md

 To install, download as ZIP, then go to the TEXTURES Folder found in:
 PPSSPPDir/memstick/PSP

-If it doesn't exist, create it, along with a ULUS10509 folder, and then drag'n'drop all contents from the ZIP to ULUS10509.
+If it doesn't exist, create it, along with a ULUS10509(ULES01372 if it's EU) folder, and then drag'n'drop all contents from the ZIP to ULUS10509.

 In the end, it should look like this: **PPSSPPDir/memstick/PSP/TEXTURES/ULUS10509/MasterFolderFiles**